kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 search:
   exclude: true
 title: HTTP Client Advanced Guide
-summary: Extend the basic HTTP client guide with form and multipart bodies, custom request mapping, response-code-aware decoding, method interceptors, and API-key authorization
+summary: Extend the basic HTTP client guide with form and multipart bodies, custom request mapping, response-code-aware decoding, method and client interceptors, API-key authorization and imperative calls
+description: "Advanced declarative HTTP client patterns for Kora 2.0: FormUrlEncoded and FormMultipart request bodies built from FormPart values, a custom HttpClientRequestMapper attached with @Mapping, @ResponseCodeMapper with ResponseCodeMapper.DEFAULT and per-status HttpClientResponseMapper implementations, HttpClientInterceptor applied through @InterceptWith for method logging and API-key authorization backed by @ConfigSource and @ConfigMapper, per-operation settings from HttpClientOperationConfig, and the imperative HttpClient with HttpClientRequest.of and a closeable HttpClientResponse."
+agent:
+  use_when: "Use this file for questions about non-trivial Kora 2.0 HTTP client calls: sending FormUrlEncoded or FormMultipart bodies with FormPart, writing an HttpClientRequestMapper and binding it with @Mapping, decoding different status codes into typed variants with @ResponseCodeMapper and ResponseCodeMapper.DEFAULT, HttpClientDecoderException raised inside a mapper, HttpClientInterceptor with @InterceptWith on a method or the whole interface, adding an API-key header from an @ConfigSource or @ConfigMapper value, per-operation keys such as httpClient.dataApi.getMappedByCode.requestTimeout and HttpClientOperationConfig, and building requests by hand with HttpClientRequest.of, HttpClient.with and HttpClient.execute."
-tags: http-client, advanced, form, multipart, interceptor, mapping, auth
+tags: http-client, advanced, form, multipart, interceptor, mapping, auth, imperative
 ---

 # Advanced HTTP Client Guide { #advanced-http-client-guide }

 This guide introduces advanced declarative HTTP client patterns in Kora.
 It covers how clients call form, multipart, and helper transport routes, how custom body mappers shape unusual request and response payloads, and how typed response variants represent different HTTP statuses.
-You will also see how method-level and client-level interceptors add cross-cutting behavior such as API-key authorization.
+You will also see how method-level and client-level interceptors add cross-cutting behavior such as API-key authorization, and how to drop down to the imperative `HttpClient` when a request must be built by hand.

+Everything on this page stays synchronous.
+Interceptors return an `HttpClientResponse`, `HttpClient.execute(...)` returns an `HttpClientResponse`, and mappers work on a response that is already available.
+There is no callback, future, or coroutine anywhere in the client contract.

 ===! ":fontawesome-brands-java: `Java`"